Bertonlome/Presentations/Spellburst/slides.md

 <section>

-Researched "coder's block" for Sratch at the MIT Media Lab for 3 months in 2019
+Researched "coder's block" for <a href="https://scratch.mit.edu/projects/editor/?tutorial=getStarted">Sratch</a> at the MIT Media Lab for 3 months in 2019

 <img class="r-stretch" src="scratch.png">